-In general, though, it has been shown that polyurethane is the most slip resistant.
-So if you’re looking for something with a little extra grip, look for a CrossFit shoe that has this kind of sole to ensure ultimate grip.
+In general, though, it has been shown that polyurethane is the most slip-resistant.
+So if you’re looking for something with a little extra grip, look for a cross-trainer that has this kind of sole to ensure ultimate grip.

 Over time, shoes that once served you well may not anymore.